VueTubeApp/VueTube-Site/docs/index.md

   - title: Always up-to-date
     details: Never worry about updates again, it's built right into the app so you'll always have the latest and greatest.
 Don't like a new change?
 Just revert it!
   - title: Community
-    details: With almost 500 GitHub stars, 1,000 Discord members, and 6 code contributers, we have your back.
+    details: We strive to build a sense of community while developing VueTube.
+Join our Discord or Reddit to leave your feedback!
 ---

 ::: slot heroText